Sharing the hope and healing of Jesus to help people become His devoted followers and live life to the full.

 Jesus wants us to love other people and help them to know him.
 He wants us to exhibit His love for them by first taking care of their physical and emotional needs and then by sharing our faith in Jesus and what He has done for us and what He wants to do for them.
 Matthew 25.34-40; Mark 16.15

 Jesus is coming back for his followers.
 Ultimately, all people will be raised from death.
 Depending on their response to Christ in this life, people will experience either a painful eternity away from God in punishment, or a wonderful everlasting life with God experiencing joy forever.
 Acts 1.9-11; 1 Thessalonians 4.14-17

-Sherwood Community Friends Church exists to share the hope and healing of Christ to help people become devoted followers of Christ so that they can live life to the full.
-We welcome people into a dynamic Christian community where they can connect with God, with one another, and with opportunities to make a difference in our world.
+Sherwood Community Friends Church exists to share the hope and healing of Jesus to help people become His devoted followers and live life to the full.
+We welcome all people into our dynamic Christian community where we connect with God together and share opportunities that impact our world.